csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 We finally got moving, on the later train to Newcastle.
 We presented the conductor with our story, our tickets, and the note that had been scribbled on the back of one of them by [redacted].
-The conductor smiled and said ‘Yeah, I know [redacted], great guy.’ and let us on our way without question.
+The conductor smiled and said <q>Yeah, I know [redacted], great guy.</q> and let us on our way without question.
 He _was_ a great guy, and I love that other people know this about him.
 Being polite makes people have fond memories of you, being a jerk does not.

-Then, when we get to York, we couldn’t believe it but [redacted]—who was there as he said he would be—actually got on the train, came to find us, and asked us if everything had gone smoothly!
+Then, when we got to York, we couldn’t believe it but [redacted]—who was there as he said he would be—actually got on the train, came to find us, and asked us if everything had gone smoothly!
 He left the platform he was stationed on and made a point of coming to check we’d made it on the train safely and were on our